idominikosgr/VibeKit-VDK-CLI/CONTRIBUTING.md

-# Contributing to Vibe Coding Rules
+# Contributing to VibeKit VDK CLI

-Thank you for considering contributing to Vibe Coding Rules!
+Thank you for considering contributing to VibeKit VDK CLI!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents